 You'll also want to find the best Apple Watch apps that suit your interests and dig into the features that fulfill your needs.
 Though several of your favorite iPhone offer have companion Watch apps, there's a dedicated Apple Watch App Store you can use right on your wrist.

 From model comparisons to quick tips and tricks, here's how to use the Apple Watch to make it truly personal.

 Which Apple Watch should you buy?

-We know it's confusing, so if you're undecided as to which Apple Watch to purchase, we have a detailed breakdown of the Apple Watch 6 vs. Apple Watch SE, as well as the Apple Watch 6 vs. Apple Watch 3 and Apple Watch SE vs. Apple Watch 3.
+We know it's confusing, so if you're undecided as to which Apple Watch to purchase, we have a detailed breakdown of the Apple Watch Series 8 vs. Apple Watch SE (2022) and Apple Watch 8 vs. Apple Watch Ultra.